santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/On%2DCall-Guide-and-Practices.md

 **What's expected when your on call?**
-- your 1 of 4 SE's who are the on-call "Hive".  to support customers and peers in both an on-call and backup capacity.;
+- your 1 of 4 SE's who are the big data on-call "Hive".  to support customers and peers in both an on-call and backup capacity.;
 - Answer your phone from the Duty Manager when they call and work that case.
 - before Monday please populate our new on-call log form for each call you have to take action with case, date, time, customer name, severity : http://aka.ms/oncalllog
 - emails from various duty manager teams validating whos on call.